dolanske/v-valid/README.md

-# Validate
+# 🧾 Validate

 You know what they say, you can not trust a thief.
 You know who you can trust even less?
-That's right, the user of your page.
+That's right, the u s e r 😤.
 Therefore we need to strictly watch their every step and every action.
 Especially when we ask THEM (dear god) to input something in a form and send it to us (YIKES).

 ## Example + Setup